 Event 1049 - Standards Mode

-- IE5 (Quirks) mode renders content as if it were displayed by Windows Internet Explorer 7's quirks mode, which is very similar to the way content was displayed in Microsoft Internet Explorer 5.
+IE5 mode renders content as if it were displayed by using quirks mode in Internet Explorer 7, which is very similar to the way content was displayed in Microsoft Internet Explorer 5.

-- IE7 Standards mode renders content as if it were displayed by Internet Explorer 7's standards mode, whether or not the page contains a <!DOCTYPE> directive.
+IE7 mode renders content as if it were displayed by using the standards mode in Microsoft Internet Explorer 7, regardless whether the page contains a

-- IE8 Standards mode provides the highest support available for industry standards, including the W3C Cascading Style Sheets Level 2.1 Specification and the W3C Selectors API, and limited support for the W3C Cascading Style Sheets Level 3 Specification (Working Draft).
+IE8 mode provides the highest support available for industry standards, including support for the W3C Cascading Style Sheets Level 2.1 Specification, the W3C Selectors API, and limited support for the W3C Cascading Style Sheets Level 3 Specification.

-- Including a metatag in the page that specifies
+Including a meta tag on the page that specifies IE=8 or IE=EmulateIE8.

-- Configuring the web server to send a compatibility header with the page that specifies
+Configuring your Web server to send a compatibility header that includes the page that specifies IE=8 or IE=EmulateIE8.

 When Is This Event Logged?